andikleen/pmu-tools/README.md

 * toplev now supports a --no-group mode to work around bugs on older kernels (such as RHEL/CentOS 6)
 * ucevent now supports Intel Xeon v3 (codenamed Haswell server)
-* toplev now supports measurements with HyperThreading enabled on IvyBridge system (but may need patching the kernel with this [patch](http://halobates.de/ivb-allow-mem-load-uops) for levels larger than three)
+* toplev now supports measurements with HyperThreading enabled.
 * toplev now supports Silvermont CPUs, with a simple 1 level model.
 * ocperf now outputs all possible offcore event combinations when an offcore file is available